 Natural Skincare – Moisturize

-Using an age defense moisturizing cream such as Excellae’ Age Defense Cream that helps replenish the natural oils in your skin will keep your skin in a less likely state to produce wrinkles.
+Daily use of an age defense moisturizing cream such as Excellae’ Age Defense Cream that helps replenish the natural oils in your skin will keep your skin in a less likely state to produce wrinkles.
 This is a classic example of treating the root cause and not the symptom after the fact.
 Again, you must be careful what skincare products you use.
 As with sunscreens, many commercial moisturizers contain dangerous chemicals that can enter your body through the skin.
 Finding a natural and non-toxic sunscreen is important.
 I highly recommend and personally use Purely Ageless Natural Skincare, which is an all-natural, premium skincare line formulated by me for women who want non-toxic skincare products that are easy to use and will support and nourish your skin, naturally.

 Bioidentical Hormone Replacement